D. Bryant: Kansas City Brigade

 The Kansas City Brigade gave Bryant a chance, with a 2-day camp invite, where he won a spot on the roster.
 For the season, Bryant completed 215 of 317 passes, for 2,338 yards, with 40 touchdowns and 11 interceptions.
 Those numbers were impressive enough to get him named to the 2008 AFL All Rookie Team.

 New Orleans VooDoo

-On May 18, 2011, Bryant was named the started quarterback for the New Orleans VooDoo.
+On May 18, 2011, Bryant was named the starting quarterback for the New Orleans VooDoo.
 He started for the struggling Danny Wimprine.

 Point University

 On January 3, 2012, Bryant join the coaching staff at Point University as the assistant football coach for quarterbacks.